grafana/grafana/contribute/deprecation-policy.md

 Prior to Grafana 10, major releases were an opportunity to make breaking changes and remove code we didn’t want to maintain.

-Going forward that is something we will avoid in order to make it easier to upgrade Grafana.
-From now on we should avoid making unexpected breaking changes to the customer experience and our ability to operate our service.
+Going forward we will do our best to **not** make breaking changes, in order to make upgrading Grafana as easy and reliable as possible.
+From now on we will avoid making unexpected breaking changes to the customer experience and our ability to operate our service.

 If we cannot remove a feature without introducing a breaking chance we should create a deprecation plan as listed below: